Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

 .. image:: figures/berlin_metro_oct.png
    :width: 49%

-Note that optimizing a subnetwork only includes fewer restrictions and hence most probably results in a different outcome than when considered within the complete network.
+Note that optimizing the small subnetwork does not include restrictions coming from other parts of the network.
+Therefore, an optimal solution is often different for this subnetwork than when considered in the complete network.

 We provide a method to plot the lines in the octilinear representation using ``plotly``.
 In order to use this functionality, the ``plotly`` package is needed.